CCI-MOC/xdmod-cntr/XdmodAID.md

 Defining the first 3 levels of the hierarchy is done via the hierarchy.json file just as explained in the xdmod documentation.

-Unfortunately, when developing this used different names to define the PI layer.
+Unfortunately, when developing this xdmod used different names to define the PI layer.
 They will use PI and group interchangably.
 This is confusing and hopefully they will fix this in a future release with a better hierarchy system.